citrineos/citrineos-core/README.md

 You can now connect your OCPP 2.0.1 compliant charging stations to the CitrineOS server.
 Make sure to configure the charging stations to point to the server's IP address and port as specified in the config.json file.

+### Running `clean` and `fresh`

+Our current module structure consists of multiple `npm` submodules that are loaded as dependencies running the application.
+This results in the need to rebuild modules that have any file changes.
+In some cases, in particular when switching between branches, especially when there are changes in the package.json, the already built `dist` as well as the already generated `package-lock.json` may become invalid.

+To alleviate the above, we created the `npm run fresh` and the `npm run clean` commands.

+`npm run fresh` - will delete all `node_modules`, `dist`, `tsbuildinfo`, `package-lock.json` and clear cache `npm run clean` - sub set of `npm run fresh` will only delete the build files `dist` and `tsbuildinfo`

 ## Information on Docker setup